 One way of organizing knowledge about differences between plants is to name the plants in such a way that their names convey some additional information beyond the name.
 Certainly, taxonomists are not satisfied to merely label organisms.
 This point may not be so obvious.
 Suppose you have a friend who has just acquired two dogs that he named Bob and Larry.
 One is large and aggressive and the other small and gentle.
 When you see the two dogs, could you tell which is Bob and which is Larry?
 No. In this case, the names convey no information and merely serve as tags to identify the dogs.
 Suppose your friend had named the dogs Killer and Daisy.
 When you saw the same two dogs with these names, you could make an informed guess as to which was Killer and which Daisy (assuming you know your friend well enough to know if he or she is a wise guy or not).
 So, names can be more than labels.
 They can convey additional information.
 Taxonomy gives names to organisms that convey information about the organism.
 If I tell you that the cactus in the picture below is Pilosocereus royenii, I have given you a wealth of information about the organism in the picture.

 I have told you something about its external features (all Pilosocereus have similar flowers, similar overall growth form, and similar tufts of hairs along the ribs where they will produce flowers), its internal features (all Pilosocereus have similar secondary chemistry and anatomic details), and where it comes from (P. royenii is only found on some Caribbean islands).
 Of course, you have to know something about the details of naming cacti to know all of this, but once known, names almost become stories about organisms, not just names.
 Recently, a friend sent me a picture of someone that had cacti in the background.
 From the cacti, I could tell him where the picture was taken (the tip of the Baja California peninsula).
-Taxonomy is constantly featured in episodes of the popular TV series CSI for this reason.
+Taxonomy is constantly used in diverse fields, such as forensic medicine, agriculture, civil engineering, and landscaping.

 Taxonomy and evolutionary biology have become linked, although each has an independent origin and history.
-As evolution became accepted by the the majority of biologists, taxonomy and evolution became fused in the field of systematics.
+As evolution became accepted by the the majority of biologists, taxonomy and evolution became fused into the field of systematics.
 Systematics is the science of naming and organizing organisms based on common ancestry (= evolutionary relatedness).
 In a systematic taxonomy, all of the species in a genus are more related (= have a more recent ancestor in common) to one another than to any other species.
 Most taxonomies used today are systematic taxonomies, although some persist that are not.
 (If you think of the reptiles as a taxonomic group, then non-systematic taxonomy persists in you!).
-An example of scientists using non-systematic taxonomy comes from the standards for describing fungi (as published in the Botanical Code).
-When describing a new yeast, if I can not find any sexual characteristics, then I must place the species into a genus with other asexual species (the familiar yeast genus Candida is an example of an asexual genus), even if gene sequence data indicate that the new species is very closely related to a sexual species and not closely related to any other member of Candida.
-The asexual genus is a hodgepodge of unrelated species.
-Thus, much of fungus taxonomy is not systematic.
-When describing a sexual yeast, a systematic approach is allowed.
-This inconsistency is the product of history.
-Until genetic data became widely available, it was not clear to which genus many asexual species belonged so it was a practical decision to just put them into a "hodge podge" of a genus.
-I predict that all fungal taxonomy will be systematic in the near future, but it hasn't happened as of yet.
+An example of scientists using non-systematic taxonomy comes from the old standards for describing fungi (this has been changed in the new Botanical Code).
+When describing a new yeast, if I could not find any sexual characteristics, then I had to place the species into a genus with other asexual species (the familiar yeast genus Candida is an example of an asexual genus), even if gene sequence data indicate that the new species is very closely related to a sexual species and not closely related to any other member of Candida.
+The asexual genus was a hodgepodge of unrelated species.
+Thus, much of fungus taxonomy was not systematic.
+When describing an sexual yeast, a systematic approach was followed but not when the new yeast was asexual.
+This inconsistency was the product of history.
+Until genetic data became widely available, it was not clear to which sexual genus many asexual species belonged so it was a practical decision to just put them into a "hodgepodge" of a genus.
+In 2012, new rules based on genetic methods were instituted to allow a systematic approach to all fungi.

 Usually, you see a scientific name reported as a binomial (which simply means a two-part name), like Syringia vulgaris (the garden lilac).
 Latin and Greek are used (and a good binomial doesn't mix the two).
 When a term is not Latin or Greek it is Latinized.
 (Opunita engelmannii was named for a botanist named Engelmann).
 This makes the scientific name a foreign term in English and so scientific names are italicized (as are all foreign terms in English).
 However, the binomial is really only the final two parts of a series of names, as the first part is the name of the genus to which the organism belongs and the second is its species.
 Perhaps we use the binomial because we often use two names for people and using two for an organism then seems to identify the organism as though it were a person.
 This is a bit misleading.
 When we name a person John Doe, we are attempting to give an individual a name that belongs to no one else.
 When we call an oak tree Quercus emoryi, we mean it belongs to the genus and species named.
 There are many Quercus emoryi trees and a different scheme is needed to identify individual plants.